LordOz2dMOON/alx-system_engineering-devops/0x00-shell_basics/README.md

-The letsmove script moves all files starting with capital letters to the /tmp/u directory The cleanemacs script deletes all files that end with a tilde in the current working director The tree script creates parent directories welcome/to/school
+The letsmove script moves all files starting with capital letters to the /tmp/u directory The cleanemacs script deletes all files that end with a tilde in the current working director The tree script creates parent directories welcome/to/school The commas script lists the files and directories in the present working directory by seperating with commas. listing directories first and listing all hidden files